wp-plugins/wpautop-control/readme.txt

 You can set the field's value to `true`, `yes` or `on` if you do want WordPress to use its `wpautop` filter to add `<p>` and `<br>` tags for you.
 (Of course, this only makes sense if you've globally disabled `wpautop` in the included option screen.)

 == Changelog ==

+= 1.2 =
+* Improved readme.txt so that usage instructions turn up in the FAQ instead of in Other Notes.

 = 1.1 =
 * Clarified option screen.
 It seemed to be causing confusion.